 Big Huckleberry Mountain is a 10.4 mile moderately trafficked out and back trail located near Carson, Washington that features beautiful wild flowers and is rated as difficult.
-The trail is primarily used for hiking and is accessible from March until November.
+The trail is primarily used for hiking and is best used from March until November.

 Here's where to find the description and a trail map: http://www.portlandhikersfieldguide.org/wiki/Big_Huckleberry_Mountain_Hike